simplefoc/simplefoc.github.io/docs/simplefoc_library/hardware/mcus/index.md

 - **Teensy 4.x** - Amazing performance (comparable to STM32 H7), can handle fast multi-motor systems
     - ⚠️ limited low-side sensing support (one motor only)
 - **ESP32** - Excellent for IoT/wireless projects, great performance
+    - If possible, choose ESP32 or ESP32-S3 for better ADC performance and low-side sensing support
+    - If using ESP32C2/C3/C6, be aware of the significantly lower CPU performance and lack of low-side sensing support
-    - ⚠️ relatively slow ADC, but good enough if only one motor is used with current sensing
+    - ⚠️ Aim for one motor with current sensing for optimal performance,
+        - multi-motor systems with current sensing may require optimization and careful load management
+        - multiple motors without current sensing should be fine

 **Budget-Friendly with Good Performance:**
 - **Need current sensing?**